Max Kase: Childhood

 Kase was born in July 1897.
-His parents, Solomon and Fannie Kase, emigrated from Austria to New York in the late 1880s.
+His German-speaking parents, Solomon and Fannie Kase, emigrated from the Austro-Hungarian Empire to New York in the late 1880s.

-At the time of the 1900 United States Census, Kase was living on Willett Street on the Lower East Side of Manhattan with his parents and six siblings – Moses (born 1884 in Austria), Annie (born 1889 in New York), Benjamin (born 1891 in New York), Lena (born 1895 in New York), and twins Fannie and Rachel (born 1900 in New York).
+At the time of the 1900 United States census, Kase was living on Willett Street on the Lower East Side of Manhattan with his parents and six siblings – Moses (born 1884 in Austria), Annie (born 1889 in New York), Benjamin (born 1891 in New York), Lena (born 1895 in New York), and twins Fannie and Rachel (born 1900 in New York).
 At that time, Kase's father was working as "cloak operator"—that is, a sewing machine operator working on ladies cloaks.

-At the time of the 1910 United States Census, Kase was living with his parents and an older sister (Lena) at 334 Georgia Avenue in Brooklyn, New York.
+At the time of the 1910 United States census, Kase was living with his parents and an older sister (Lena) at 334 Georgia Avenue in Brooklyn, New York.
 At that time, Kase's father was employed as a grocer in a retail store.

 By 1918, the family had moved to The Bronx and was living at 1558 Minford Place, near Crotona Park.
-At the time of the 1920 United States Census, Kase was living with his parents and two older siblings (Benjamin and Lena) at the same address in The Bronx.
+At the time of the 1920 United States census, Kase was living with his parents and two older siblings (Benjamin and Lena) at the same address in The Bronx.
 Max's profession was recorded at that time as a stenographer.